conan-io/conan-io.github.io/_posts/2018-04-23-Continuous-integration-for-C-C++embedded-devices-with-jenkins-docker-and-conan.markdown

   [plug-in](https://www.jfrog.com/confluence/display/RTF/Jenkins+Artifactory+Plug-in).
 Makes the integration much easier in the case of
   Conan to configure the remotes and credentials and to upload the metadata of the build.

-  Follow the installation steps and configure the plugin with your artifactory credentials:
+  Follow the installation steps and configure the plugin with your Artifactory credentials:

   <p class="centered">
     <img src="{{ site.url }}/assets/post_images/2018-04-23/jenkins-artifactory-plugin.png" align="center"